oakhamcommunitytheatre/oct-constitution/README.md

 **Section I –** Executive board members are decomposed into two sub-classes, each with distinct responsibilities and requirements for eligibility.

-1. _Executive-At-Large_ – An applicant is only eligible for consideration if they are a formal member of RCT.
-Executives-at-Large are executives operating on the Executive Board and within the power structure of RCT without formal titles or responsibilities.
+1. _Executive-At-Large_ – An applicant is only eligible for consideration if they are a formal member of OCT.
+Executives-at-Large are executives operating on the Executive Board and within the power structure of OCT without formal titles or responsibilities.
 However, Executives-at-Large are the hands, eyes, ears, and sometimes legs of the group.
 The executives-at-large work closely with the General Manager to realize actions, though of course they may work with the Artistic Director and Treasurer as well.
 Executives-at-Large are encouraged and expected to either come up with or help write at least one action proposal in coordination with the Artistic Director, partly to help train new executives for leadership in subsequent years, but mostly to enrich the community as a whole with varied events.
 Executives-at-Large will attend meetings, help procure properties and resources, and provide input.
 Executives-at-Large will not be expected to provide input on or make major decisions, but their input is always appreciated.

 	1. _Informal Titles -_ Depending on the strengths and weaknesses of an executive-at-large, a number of informal titles may be assigned.
 These titles may be rotated throughout the executives-at-large, or may be dissolved at any time throughout the year.
 These informal titles are opportunities for executives-at-large to develop their skills and lead or further the group&#39;s interests.
 Some informal titles include, but are not limited to –